programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 To add your image to a manifest, open a manifest editor and create a new project.
 Add a canvas to your manifest.
 Select the canvas.
 Add an image to the canvas metadata using the `info.json` URI or image URI.
 The image should populate on the canvas.

 Once you have added your image, it is best to add metadata to your canvas and manifest using the pre-populated fields.
 Metadata allows other viewers to understand what your image shows and what data it contains.
 When you are finished, save your manifest, give the file a unique title, and download it to your computer.

+{% include figure.html filename="en-or-iiif-images-and-manifests-github-04.png" alt="A dialog box in the Bodleian's Manifest Editor with the title 'Create Image Annotation on Canvas: Empty canvas'.
+Options include IIIF image URI, info.json URI, and existing annotation URI.
+The info.json URI option is selected with an image URI entered." caption="Figure 4.
+The interface add an image with the image URI or info.json URI to a manifest in the Bodleian's Manifest Editor." %}

 ### Storing and hosting manifests in IIIF Workbench